 We have analysed the performance of our school's disadvantaged pupils during the previous academic year, drawing on national assessment data and our own internal summative and formative assessments.
-We have then reviewed each individual outcome to review its effectiveness.
-Alongside individual outcome analysis we have also committed to investing in high quality training for all staff who have joined our school team over the past academic year as this directly impacts pupil outcomes.
+We have then reviewed each individual outcome to review the impact of our provision.
+Alongside this, we have also committed to investing in high quality training for all staff who have joined our school team over the past academic year as this directly impacts pupil outcomes.